 Section 43 of the DCA requires a municipality’s Treasurer to provide an annual statement of each Development Charge Reserve Fund, including opening and closing balances of the reserve funds and of the transactions relating to the funds.
 It must be posted the municipality’s website.
 For example, here is the City of Belleville’s Annual Treasurer’s Statement of Reserve Funds for Development Charges 2022.

 For example, contributions to the Asset Management Reserve Fund are required to support current and future capital needs.
-Currently the Asset Management Plan is being updated to meet legislated requirements under O. Reg 588/17.
-Future increases and adjustments will be completed as updates are made to the City’s Asset Management Plan.
+The Asset Management Plan is updated to meet legislated requirements under O. Reg 588/17: Asset Management Planning for Municipal Infrastructure.

 Comments